softwarespot/PubSub/README.md

 ## What exactly is PubSub?

 PubSub is a JavaScript module based around the Publish–Subscribe pattern.
 If you're unfamiliar with the Publish-Subscribe pattern, then please familiarise yourself by visiting the [MSDN](https://msdn.microsoft.com/en-us/library/ff649664.aspx) article about `PubSub`.
-You will be amazed as to why you didn't know this before.
+You will be amazed as to why you didn't know this before and how you can't live without it.

 ## How to use